-There are an estimated 1,000 boar living in the wild, which makes them a rarity.
+There are an estimated 1,000 boar living in the wild in the UK, which makes them a rarity.
 And these hardy creatures are so shy that wildlife photographers have had difficulty in capturing them on film.

 Boar lived wild in Britain until the thirteenth century.
 Subsequently, there were a number of reintroductions from Continental herds by royalty and aristocracy for the purposes of hunting.
 All of these animals died out or were killed during the seventeenth century and, for 300 years, there were no boars living in Britain until the 1980s when farmers began to farm them.
 Escapees from farms were able to establish wild herds, and we welcome their chance to live freely once again.